JeremyPersing/airbnbtut/README.md

 Create an Airbnb like application using react native.

-This repository currently contains information on how to create *scrollable image cards* and an *autocomplete search feature*.
+This repository currently contains information on how to create *scrollable image cards* and an *autocomplete location search feature*.